-DO I QUALIFY FOR WORKERS COMP AFTER WORK INJURY – ATTORNEYS MN
+DO I GET WORKERS COMPENSATION AFTER WORK INJURY – ATTORNEYS MN

 The purpose of workers compensation insurance is to help employees who have been injured on the job.
-There are two distinct requirements for an injury to qualify for workers compensation coverage in Minnesota – the “arising out of” requirement and the “in the course of requirement”; the arising out of requirement implies a causal connection, and the in the course of requirement refers to the time, place and circumstances of the incident causing the injury.
+There are two distinct requirements for an injury to qualify for workers compensation coverage in Minnesota: the “arising out of” requirement and the “in the course of” requirement.
+The arising out of requirement implies a causal connection.
+The in the course of requirement refers to the time, place and circumstances of the incident causing the injury.

-However, the law in Minnesota does not make the employer an insurer against all accidents that might befall an employee in his employment; the law requires more to satisfy the arising out of requirement for workers comp than simply an injury occurring at work.
-The employee must be exposed to a condition that placed her at an increased risk of injury beyond what she would experience in her non-work life. e.g. falling on the job only because of employee’s own choice to wear high heels is not covered.
-However, this may leave the employer open to a claim for negligence liability.
+However, the workers compensation law in MN does not make the employer an insurer against all accidents that might befall an employee in his employment.
+The law requires more to satisfy the arising out of requirement for workers compensation than simply an injury occurring at work.
+The employee must be exposed to a condition that placed her at an increased risk of injury beyond what she would experience in her non-work life.
+For instance, falling on the job only because of employee’s own choice to wear high heels is not covered.
+However, this may leave the employer open to a claim for negligence liability after a work injury.

 To satisfy the “in the course of employment” requirement for a workers comp claim in MN, (1) an employ’s injury must occur within the time and space boundaries of employment.
 When an injury occurs off the business premises or outside of regular business hours, the employee is still entitled to compensation if the employee was being of service to the employer at the time of the injury.
 Where the employee suffers a medical emergency at work and co-employee’s negligence make it worse, or employment conditions make it worse, it arises out of his employment and is covered by the Act.